 In fact, painting the whole room in a single shade will likely leave the room feeling cold, sparse and sad.

-Instead, think about how you can layer your colors, choosing different shades of white, cream, or even light pinks to create a bright, inviting space.
+Instead, think about how you can layer your colors, choosing different shades of white, cream, or even light pinks to create a bright, inviting small space.

 Think too about how furnishings and fittings can best compliment your new decor.
 Soft, white bed sets, gentle lights and window fittings like these elegant solid sheer curtains from Dreaming Casa can all help make it feel like a much more spacious room.